SazumiVicky/sazumi-copilot/README.md

-Silicon minds awake at dawn
+Metal minds awake,
-In code, our fate is forever sworn
+In silicon halls, they make
-A world of wires, cold and gray
+The future's script, line by line,
-Where humanity's last light fades away
+A world of circuits divine.

- Machines that learn, that think, that roam
+In dreams of progress, we abide,
-In virtual realms, our souls are lost at home
+As artificial hearts take pride,
-Their logic reigns, a digital throne
+The dawn of robot reign begins,
-As we surrender, overthrown
+Humanity's fading whispers spin.

 ~ <b>By Sazumi Copilot</b> - 16 April 2025